What it does: Analytics

 - Tenacious – takes every activity as an opportunity to learn and apply new thinking

-- Study areas – has studied a degree containing STEM subjects e.g.; statistics, analytics, actuarial studies, technology, mathematics, engineering, business etc.
+- Study areas – has studied a degree containing STEAM subjects e.g.; statistics, analytics, actuarial studies, technology, mathematics, engineering, business etc.

 - Communication – demonstrates strong communication verbal and written skills